magarnicle/pter/doc/pter.rst

  - ``prio-none``: remove the priority from the selected task
  - ``prio-up``: increase the priority of the selected task
  - ``prio-down``: decrease the priority of the selected task
+ - ``nop``: nothing (in case you want to unbind keys)

-And the second list of functions for edit fields:
+And finally, the list of functions for edit fields:

  - ``cancel``, cancel editing, leave the editor (reverts any changes)
  - ``del-left``, delete the character left of the cursor